Many people are surprised to learn what happens in rehab

 What Happens in Rehab During Meal Time

 Eating healthy is not even a thought to many people during their addictions.
-Alcoholics drink a phonemical amount of calories and substance abusers either overeat or don’t eat regularly so in treatment this all has to be addressed.
-Again here we go back to I know it seems like treatment centers are treating their clients like children however it is only the clients that have been acting like children by not eating properly that need to be retrained how and when to eat right.
+Alcoholics drink a phonemical amount of calories, and substance abusers either overeat or don’t eat regularly, so in treatment, this all has to be addressed.
+Again, here we go back to I know it seems like treatment centers are treating their clients like children; however, it is only the clients that have been acting like children by not eating properly that need to be retrained on how and when to eat right.

 Nutritional balance can have a positive effect on some of the symptoms of withdrawal.
 Good eating habits and nutrition during treatment can result in higher levels of focus and retention of information during treatment and therapy, which in turn can contribute to more positive outcomes in the treatment process.
 For these reasons, treatment programs incorporate nutritional planning into the daily schedule, helping to provide the support of balanced, scheduled, and satisfying meals that improve treatment outcomes for those in rehab.